sdroege/gstreamer-rs/docs/gstreamer/docs.md

 <!-- trait ElementExt::fn call_async -->
 Calls `func` from another thread and passes `user_data` to it.
-This is to be used for cases when a state change has to be performed from a streaming thread, directly via `ElementExt::set_state` or indirectly e.g. via SEEK events.
+This is to be used for cases when a state change has to be performed from a streaming thread, directly via `Element::set_state` or indirectly e.g. via SEEK events.

 Calling those functions directly from the streaming thread will cause